auth0/docs/articles/server-platforms/java-spring-security-mvc/_includes/_login.md

 ## Add the Auth0 Callback Handler

-First we need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
+First we need to add the handler for the Auth0 callback so that we can authenticate the user and get their information.
 For that, we'll use the `Auth0CallbackHandler` provided by the SDK.

 We have to define a new Controller, configure it to use the `auth0.loginCallback` endpoint, and inherit from `Auth0CallbackHandler`.